Facebook marketing is somewhat of a double-edged sword.

 But you can jump over that hurdle by simply growing your following.

-While there are a myriad of ways to go about this, the points I mentioned in this post are the ones that have worked the best for me and my clients.
+While there are a myriad of ways to go about this, the points we mentioned in this post are the ones that have worked the best for us and our clients.

 This will provide you with a framework for gaining more followers organically without having to invest any money into paid promotions.